-Using my family home on the island, I’ll show us around my favorite rugged beaches, hip breweries, family farms, charming lighthouses, rugged cliffs, quaint towns and beyond.
+Using my family home on the island (which you can rent out for yourself!), I’ll show us around my favorite rugged beaches, hip breweries, family farms, charming lighthouses, rugged cliffs, quaint towns and beyond.
 This retreat will give you a true insider’s look at one of America’s most beloved beach destinations, from someone who has been visiting since childhood!

 Never tried aerial before?
 Please note that while this retreat is open to a variety of levels of yogis and aerialists, you must have a passion for aerial arts and a base-level of skill in hammock before enrolling.
 Feel free to contact me to discuss your situation, but even a class or two at a local studio ahead of time will be sufficient.

 Memorial Day Weekend is the official kickoff of summer on Martha’s Vineyard.
 Come celebrate with us!

 The dates of this retreat are May 28-31, 2021.
 There are multiple accommodation options, starting at $1,100.

 • Three nights accommodation in either an exclusive Oak Bluffs gingerbread cottage, or the cute boutique hotel next door

 • Three breakfasts and two dinners, plus snacks and surprises

 • Three aerial hammock workshops + two mat classes